 United Way for Southeastern Michigan and General Motors have teamed up to bring Age of Learning’s ABCmouse.com software to families across the City of Detroit.
 The award-winning online resource for children ages 2-8 offers reading supports, like phonics and vocabulary building work, and blends education best practices, technology and creativity to bring learning to life.
 The platform is available free of charge across every branch in the Detroit Public Library system and through this partnership, ABCmouse access will be expanded through schools and community centers.
-The investment is part of a $1.4 million investment to United Way by General Motors that will launch a series of programs to encourage increased literacy among Detroit children.
+The tool is funded through a $650,000 investment from General Motors.
+It’s one part of an overall $1.4 million investment from GM that will help United Way launch a series of programs to encourage increased literacy among Detroit children.

 With GM’s investment, United Way is proactively working to drive increased third grade literacy through four key levers: 1) instructional support; 2) school attendance; 3) summer learning; and 4) family and community engagement.
 As a first step, United Way will be partnering with select Detroit Public Library branches to help children and families access the ABCmouse.com at home – both by ensuring families can “check out” accounts to log into the platform using their own devices, and by making available iPads for check-out.
 This effort will start with the Edison branch, as part of GM’s commitment to the Cody Rouge community.